 Thomas at the Mountain Shop with Patrick Hörhager.

-Afterwards, we meet a good friend and snowboard crew member of Thomas Eberharter, Wolfgang Nyvelt aka "Wolle“ who has found his own mix of evolution by riding strapless: Here in Mayrhofen, Wolle has invented the Äsmo Pow-Surfer, a board where he has ditched traditional snowboarding bindings for the freedom of riding pow just like a surfboard.
-Using this pow-surfer means riding the deep and the steep…bindingless—provided you are able to ride this board, which is second to none.
+Afterwards we meet good friend and fellow snowboarder Wolfgang Nyvelt, aka "Wolle", who has invented the Äsmo Pow-Surfer, a board where he has ditched traditional snowboarding bindings for the freedom of riding pow just like on a surfboard.
+Using this pow-surfer means riding the deep and the steep just like the waves of Bali – a serious challenge but an amazing feeling if you have the skills.

-From high-end luxury and typical rustic mountain lodging to quaint B&Bs, Mayrhofen offers lodging for every taste and budget.
-If you can stretch to it, staying at the four-star Hotel Elisabeth is Thomas’ lodging recommendation number one.
-Owned and operated by the Moigg Family, it is a short walk from the center of Mayrhofen.
-“The best of both worlds is available here – it’s traditional style with a contemporary twist.
+From high-end luxury and typical rustic mountain lodging to quaint B&Bs, Mayrhofen offers an accommodation option for every taste and budget.
+If you can stretch to it, the four-star Hotel Elisabeth is Thomas’ number one tip.
+Owned and operated by the Moigg family, it is a short walk from the centre of Mayrhofen.
+"For me, it's the best of both worlds – traditional but contemporary.
 It is authentic and has a casual, laid-back feel to it.
-To me, this is the classiest and most comfortable billet in town.
-And it is worth every penny,“ says Thomas.
+It's not the cheapest place in town, but it really is worth it," says Thomas.

-Our day at Mayrhofen comes to an end at Landhaus Carla, the three star hotel that is owned by Thomas’ parents.
-It is conveniently located right opposite to the end of the historic, steam-operated Zillertal Train line.
-This is our terminus, too.
-The atmosphere at Landhaus Carla is unpretentious and inviting.
+Our day at Mayrhofen comes to an end at Landhaus Carla, the three-star hotel owned by Thomas’ parents.
+It is conveniently located right opposite to the terminus of the historic steam railway which runs the length of the Zillertal Valley.

 Thomas can often be found at the hotel welcoming guests and giving them tips on what to see and do in the region.
 "What sets the Zillertal Valley and its people apart from others is that we always strive to exceed our guests’ expectations.
-For us locals, providing hospitality is a way of life.
+For us locals, hospitality is a way of life.
 There is a lot of tourism here these days, for sure, but we aim to treat everyone as a friend.
-In the mornings, I am here to help answer any questions they may have while they are on holiday.
+In the mornings I am here to help answer any questions guests may have while they are on holiday.
 I tell them where to find the best snow and the most memorable lines depending on the snow conditions and weather.
 I think people appreciate things like that."
 It's been a great day exploring Mayrhofen together.
 Thanks a lot, Thomas!

 Here you can see the video of our visit to Mayrhofen: